-All the strategies mentioned above require a specific level of commitment around four main factors.
-Those factors are local responsiveness, global integration, standardization, and customization.
+All of these global strategies require different levels of local responsiveness, global integration, standardization, and customization.

-Local responsiveness refers to a company that localizes its products and services to meet conditions and nuances in other countries.
+Local responsiveness refers to a company that localizes its products and services to meet conditions and nuances of global markets.

-Customization refers to the process through which a standard message, procedure, or offering may be adapted according to the context or market in which it will be used.
+Customization refers to the process of customizing a message, procedure, or offering according to the context or market in which it will be used.

 What is an International Strategy?

-International strategies can be valuable for companies with products or services that don’t require high degrees of local responsiveness and localization.
-They’re also beneficial for companies that want to focus on their domestic operations but have low-cost pressures to access international opportunities.
-International strategies are not responsive to unique conditions in different markets and are not interested in creating an integrated global strategy.
-That is why international strategy tends to be the first corporate strategy used for international expansion.
+An international business strategy is beneficial for companies that want to focus on domestic operations while accessing international opportunities at a low cost.
+International strategies are not responsive to unique conditions in different markets and don’t require integration.
+That is why international strategies tend to be the first corporate strategy used for new market expansion.